 Food-grade diatomaceous earth that's made of organic materials.
 Natural and safe to use for a wide range of purposes.
 Generous bag is available at a reasonable price.

 Some users that consumed it didn't like the flavor.
 The bag's zip-seal fastener doesn't always close properly.

-Food grade, pure diatomaceous earth free of additives.
-Comes with a handy duster that is helpful for a variety of applications.
+Food-grade, pure diatomaceous earth, free of additives.
+Large bag with a handy duster that is helpful for a variety of applications.
 Trusted company in business since 1922.

 Bag doesn't seal well.
 Not all consumers saw results when using it to control insects.
 A bit costly.

 Rated specifically for eliminating insects.
 Pure diatomaceous earth for killing numerous pests, including ants, roaches, fleas, bedbugs, and more.

 It's not food-grade quality, so it's not as versatile as other formulas.
 Messy to apply.
 Not all users found it effective.